myFavShrimp/lnkr/README.md

 - android
 - windows

-Symlinks will be created by the folloing logic:
+Symlinks will be created by the following logic:

 ```
 <destination>/<name> -> <path>